hashicorp/terraform-provider-google/website/docs/r/netapp_volume.html.markdown

 * `storage_pool` -
   (Required)
   Name of the storage pool to create the volume in.
-Pool needs enough spare capacity to accomodate the volume.
+Pool needs enough spare capacity to accommodate the volume.

 * `capacity_gib` -
   (Required)